JMRMEDEV/frontend-course/lesson-2/README.md

 ### color

 Allow us to change the "front" color of an element.
-Mostly used for texts, icons and more.
+Mostly used for ps, icons and more.

 **Example:**

 ```
 <div style="color: #248f03">
-  <text style="color: white">Hello there!</text>
+  <p style="color: white">Hello there!</p>
 </div>
 ```